vbanthia-zz/rspec_html_reporter/README.md

 ## Running

-Either add below in your `.rspec` file
+Either add the below into your `.rspec` file

 ```rb
 --format RspecPrettyHtmlReporter